Python Error Handling: 10 Enterprise-Grade Tactics

 try:

-Context managers move that discipline into reusable components:
+Long-running services die a slow death when resources leak.
+Context managers move cleanup discipline into reusable components:

 import time